yuxu93528-ops/ALC-GCF/README.md

 ## Availability Notice

 This repository is intended for demo inference and qualitative evaluation during the review period.
 It is not a full reproduction package.
 Training code, full model implementation, experimental configurations, ablation scripts, data preparation scripts, and full evaluation pipeline are not included in this version.
-The full implementation will be released after acceptance/publication.